Expanding Economic Opportunity Project

 Community Equity Initiative is engaged in research, advocacy, and community partnerships to explore the transformational potential of racial equity impact studies broadly, with a particular focus on infrastructure development projects.
 Racial equity impact studies would allow jurisdictions to understand, document and address the damage proposed development projects could have on impacted communities, as well as to systematically consider the range of interventions available to move forward equitably.

-Transportation Equity Initiative
+Transportation Equity Project

 Transportation has always been both a reflection and a driver of inequality.
 Our transportation systems shape who gets to feel like they belong, who enjoys access to the opportunities that this country offers, who gets to live with safety and dignity, and who gets locked out and left behind.
 Transportation infrastructure is the infrastructure of equitable education, good health, economic opportunity, and a vibrant democracy.
 The late United States Congressman John Lewis once wrote, “the legacy of Jim Crow transportation is still with us.
 Even today, some of our transportation policies and practices destroy stable neighborhoods, isolate and segregate our citizens in deteriorating neighborhoods, and fail to provide access to jobs and economic growth centers.”
 All aspects of our transportation system – including highways, roads, bridges, sidewalks, and public transit – continue to be planned, funded, and operated in ways that provide unequal access along race and class lines; limit access to jobs, health, and opportunity; and force marginalized communities to bear a disproportionate share of environmental harms.

-The Community Equity Initiative’s Transportation Equity Initiative is working to seize this time of significant infrastructure development in communities across the country as an opportunity to redress some of the harm caused by discriminatory transportation infrastructure, to strengthen impacted communities, and to advance community equity and distributive justice as we move forward.
+The Community Equity Initiative’s Transportation Equity Project is working to seize this time of significant infrastructure development in communities across the country as an opportunity to redress some of the harm caused by discriminatory transportation infrastructure, to strengthen impacted communities, and to advance community equity and distributive justice as we move forward.

 Narrative Change Project